Are you wondering how to track the performance of your blog authors?

 Why Should You Enable Author Tracking?

 Author tracking in Google Analytics gives you valuable insights on the performance of your blog authors.
 With author tracking, you can…

-- the most popular author of your blog
+- discover the most popular author of your blog

-- which author’s posts keep visitors on your site by analyzing the bounce rate
+- see which author’s posts keep visitors on your site by analyzing the bounce rate